aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

 - The config file is moved to AWS CodeCommit after the first execution of the state machine to provide strong configuration history, versioning and change control
 - After each successful state machine execution, we record the commit id of the config file used for that execution in secrets manager
 - On **_every_** state machine execution, before making any changes, the Accelerator compares the latest version of the config file stored in CodeCommit with the version of the config file from the last successful state machine execution (after replacing all variables)
-- If the config file includes any changes we consider to be significant or breaking, we immediatly fail the state machine
+- If the config file includes any changes we consider to be significant or breaking, we immediately fail the state machine
   - if a customer somehow accidentally uploads a different customers config file into their Accelerator CodeCommit repository, the state machine will fail
   - if a customer makes what we consider to be a major change to the config file, the state machine will fail
   - if a customer makes a change that we believe has a high likelihood to cause a deployment failure, the state machine will fail
-- If a customer believes they understand the full implications of the changes they are making (and has made any required manual changes to allow successful execution), we have provided protection overide flags.
-These overides should be used with extremely caution:
+- If a customer believes they understand the full implications of the changes they are making (and has made any required manual changes to allow successful execution), we have provided protection override flags.
+These overrides should be used with extremely caution:
-  - To provide maximum protection we have provided scoped overide flags.
+  - To provide maximum protection we have provided scoped override flags.
 Customers can provide a flag or flags to only bypass specific type(s) of config file validations or blocks.
-If using an overide flag, we recommend customers use these scoped flags in most situations.
+If using an override flag, we recommend customers use these scoped flags in most situations.
-  - If a customer is purposefully making extensive changes across the config file and wants to simply overide all checks with a single overide flag, we also have this option, but discourage it use.
+  - If a customer is purposefully making extensive changes across the config file and wants to simply override all checks with a single override flag, we also have this option, but discourage it use.
-  - The various overide flags and their format can be found in [here](./sm_inputs.md).
+  - The various override flags and their format can be found in [here](./sm_inputs.md).

-# 2. **NEW: State Machine Behaviour**
+# 2. **NEW: State Machine Behavior**

 Accelerator v1.3.0 makes a significant change to the manner in which the state machine operates.
 These changes include: